 - (a) ARTC will participate in the development of System Assumptions via the HVCCC and will use reasonable endeavours to agree System Assumptions with the HVCCC, the coal terminal operators at the Port of Newcastle and other relevant service providers.
-To avoid doubt, if a System Assumption is based on a subset of assumptions (which at the Commencement Date includes the Relevant System Assumptions), then ARTC will also use reasonable endeavours to agree those assumptions. - (b) ARTC will base each Capacity Analysis carried out under section 5.2 on the Relevant System Assumptions and ARTC will reflect the elements (f) to (j) of the Relevant System Assumptions in the Access Holder Agreements. - (c) If ARTC does not agree with any assumption as detailed in the System Assumption Document as issued by the HVCCC from time to time (which to avoid doubt may include any Relevant System Assumption which is not agreed between the HVCCC and ARTC or an assumption detailed in the System Assumption Document that is based on a Relevant System Assumption which is not agreed between the HVCCC and ARTC), it must, within 20 Business Days of the publication of the System Assumption Document notify the HVCCC and the ACCC of, and publish on its website:
+To avoid doubt, if a System Assumption is based on a subset of assumptions (which at the Commencement Date includes the Relevant System Assumptions), then ARTC will also use reasonable endeavours to agree those assumptions. - (b1) In consideration of the Rate of Return set out in section 4.8 and section 4J.8 (as applicable), and for the period on and from 1 January 2022 to 31 December 2026 inclusive, ARTC will include in the Relevant System Assumptions an assumption that the practical track utilisation for the constraining single line sections of track in the Network will be 73.5% for the purpose of determining Capacity. - (b) ARTC will base each Capacity Analysis carried out under section 5.2 on the Relevant System Assumptions and ARTC will reflect the elements (f) to (j) of the Relevant System Assumptions in the Access Holder Agreements. - (c) If ARTC does not agree with any assumption as detailed in the System Assumption Document as issued by the HVCCC from time to time (which to avoid doubt may include any Relevant System Assumption which is not agreed between the HVCCC and ARTC or an assumption detailed in the System Assumption Document that is based on a Relevant System Assumption which is not agreed between the HVCCC and ARTC), it must, within 20 Business Days of the publication of the System Assumption Document notify the HVCCC and the ACCC of, and publish on its website:

-- (i) the assumption with which ARTC does not agree; - (ii) the grounds on which ARTC does not agree with that assumption, together with supporting documentation for those grounds in reasonable detail; and - (iii) the assumption which ARTC reasonably proposes should apply instead of the assumption referred to in section 5.1(c)(i) (and, if applicable, the Relevant System Assumptions on which that assumption should be based). - (d) If ARTC disagrees with the assumption on the basis that it considers (acting reasonably) that the practical adoption of: - (i) ARTC's proposed assumption is necessary for reasons of safe operation of the Network or to prevent an adverse impact on the condition of the Network; or - (ii) the HVCCC's assumption would have an adverse commercial implication for ARTC (provided that ARTC may not rely on this paragraph (ii) to the extent that the adverse commercial implication for ARTC would arise under the operation of system true up test under Schedule 2 of Access Holder Agreements entered into pursuant to the Undertaking), then ARTC's notification under section 5.1(c) must state that this is the basis for the disagreement.
+- (i) the assumption with which ARTC does not agree; - (ii) the grounds on which ARTC does not agree with that assumption, together with supporting documentation for those grounds in reasonable detail; and - (iii) the assumption which ARTC reasonably proposes should apply instead of the assumption referred to in section 5.1(c)(i) (and, if applicable, the Relevant System Assumptions on which that assumption should be based). - (d) If ARTC disagrees with the assumption on the basis that it considers (acting reasonably) that the practical adoption of: - (i) ARTC's proposed assumption is necessary for reasons of safe operation of the Network or to prevent an adverse impact on the condition of the Network; or - (ii) the HVCCC's assumption would have an adverse commercial implication for ARTC (provided that ARTC may not rely on this sub-section (ii) to the extent that the adverse commercial implication for ARTC would arise under the operation of system true up test under Schedule 2 of Access Holder Agreements entered into pursuant to the Undertaking), then ARTC's notification under section 5.1(c) must state that this is the basis for the disagreement.